Eximchain/abi2oas/README.md

 # abi2oas

-**WARNING (2018-04-12): This library is still a work in progress, not yet fully functional.
-API may change over time.**

 Ingests a smart contract's [ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) and autogenerates a JSON conforming to the [OpenAPI Spec](https://swagger.io/specification/), ready for [Swagger Codegen](https://swagger.io/swagger-codegen/).

 ## Usage